edeliver/edeliver/README.md

-## Erlang release build and deployment system
+# **edeliver**
+### Build and Deployment System for Erlang Release Packages

-This is a fork of [deliver](https://github.com/gerhard/deliver) providing **[strategies](https://github.com/gerhard/deliver/tree/master/strategies) to build and deploy erlang releases**.
+**edeliver** is based on [deliver](https://github.com/gerhard/deliver) and provides a **bash script to build and deploy erlang releases and live upgrades**.

-The **[erlang releases](http://www.erlang.org/doc/design_principles/release_handling.html)** are **built** on a **remote host** that have a similar configuration as the deployment target system and can then be **deployed to several production systems**.
+The **[erlang releases](http://www.erlang.org/doc/design_principles/release_handling.html)** are **built** on a **remote host** that have a similar configuration to the deployment target systems and can then be **deployed to several production systems**.

-This is necessary because the [release](http://www.erlang.org/doc/design_principles/release_handling.html) contain the full [erts (erlang runtime system)](http://erlang.org/doc/apps/erts/users_guide.html), all [dependencies (erlang applications)](http://www.erlang.org/doc/design_principles/applications.html) and your own erlang application(s) in a **standalone embedded node**.
+This is necessary because the **[release](http://www.erlang.org/doc/design_principles/release_handling.html) contains** the full **[erts (erlang runtime system)](http://erlang.org/doc/apps/erts/users_guide.html)**, all **[dependencies (erlang applications)](http://www.erlang.org/doc/design_principles/applications.html)**, native port drivers and **your own erlang application(s)** in a **standalone embedded node**.

 Examples:

 **Build** an erlang release **and deploy** it on your **production hosts**:

-    STRATEGY=erlang-build-release ./deliver
-    STRATEGY=erlang-install-release ./deliver
+    ./edeliver build release --branch=feature
+    ./edeliver deploy release to production
+    ./edeliver start production

-Build an **update** from v1.0 to v2.0 for an erlang release and deploy it your production hosts.
+Build an **update** from v1.0 to v2.0 for an erlang release and deploy it your production hosts:

+    ./edeliver build update --from=v1.0 --to=v2.0
+    ./edeliver deploy update to production
+    ./edeliver restart production

 The update will be **available after restarting** your application.

-    STRATEGY=erlang-build-update FROM=v1.0 TO=v2.0 ./deliver
-    STRATEGY=erlang-install-update VERSION=v2.0 ./deliver
-    STRATEGY=erlang-restart-apps ./deliver

-Build an **upgrade** from v1.0 to v2.0 for an erlang release and deploy it on your production hosts.
+Build an live **upgrade** from v1.0 to v2.0 for an erlang release and deploy it on your production hosts:

+    ./edeliver build appups --from=v1.0 --to=v2.0  # optional: generate and ...
+    editor ./deliver/appups/v1.0.1-v1.0.2/*.appup  # modify appup files

+    ./edeliver build upgrade --from=v1.0 --to=v2.0
+    ./edeliver deploy upgrade to production

 The upgrade will be **available immediately, without restarting** your application.
-It requires to add [application upgrade files (appup)](http://www.erlang.org/doc/man/appup.html) to the new version.

-    STRATEGY=erlang-build-upgrade FROM=v1.0 TO=v2.0 ./deliver
-    STRATEGY=erlang-install-upgrade VERSION=v2.0 ./deliver
+If the generated [application upgrade files (appup)](http://www.erlang.org/doc/man/appup.html) for the hot code upgrade are not sufficient, you can generate and modify these files before:

 ### Installation

-Because it is based on [deliver](https://github.com/gerhard/deliver) is uses only shell scripts and has **no further dependencies** except [rebar](https://github.com/basho/rebar) which should be in your `$PATH` or in the root of you project directory.
+Because it is based on [deliver](https://github.com/gerhard/deliver) is uses only shell scripts and has **no further dependencies** except [rebar](https://github.com/basho/rebar) which should be present in your in the root of you project directory.

 It can be added as **[rebar](https://github.com/basho/rebar) depencency** for simple integration into erlang projects.
 Just add it to your `rebar.config`:

     {deps, [
       % ...
-      {deliver, "0.7.0",
+      {edeliver, "0.7.0",
-        {git, "git://github.com/bharendt/deliver.git", {branch, master}}}
+        {git, "git://github.com/bharendt/edeliver.git", {branch, master}}}
     ]}.

-And link the `deliver` binary to the root of your project directory:
+And link the `edeliver` binary to the root of your project directory:

     ./rebar get-deps
-    ln -s ./deps/deliver/bin/deliver .
+    ln -s ./deps/edeliver/bin/edeliver .

 ### Configuration